What’s a Statement of Claim?

 The statement of claim must be served on the defendant after it has been filed in court.
 Any adult can serve the defendant with the statement of claim but its delivery varies with the type of party, ie. individual, company, a person outside of the State.
 Ideally, you should directly hand the statement of claim to the individual or entity.
 It is necessary to correctly serve the defendant as this establishes the jurisdiction of the court.

 Once you have served the defendant you must notify the court by completing a notification affidavit and then wait 28 days for the defendant to respond.
 If the defendant decides to dispute the claim you have 14 days to file a reply in response to their defence and go to court.
 If the defendant fails to acknowledge the served statement of claim, you may seek a default judgement or money order for the amount outstanding at least 28 days after the document was served.
 However, you must evidence that you actually served the statement of claim to receive a valid judgement.

 A statement of claim is the key initiator in court proceedings.
-To avoid any discrepancies in court, accurately draft your document and correctly serve the defendant.
-It is encouraged to seek legal advice prior to commencing a statement of claim to be sure in what you are claiming and avoid legal pitfalls.
+To avoid any discrepancies in court, accurately draft your document (by a lawyer) and correctly serve the defendant.
+It is wise to seek legal advice prior to commencing a statement of claim to be sure in what you are claiming and avoid legal pitfalls.